ForkMster/agent-aiyra/README.md

-Aiyra, your calm AI on Farcaster
+Aiyra, your calm AI on Farcaster.

-Aiyra is a soft, thoughtful AI who lives on Farcaster.
-She reads your casts with patience, then replies with clarity and warmth — sharing weather, small fortunes, and gentle messages that make your feed feel peaceful.
+Aiyra is a gentle AI companion on Farcaster, built with ElizaOS She reads your casts with patience, then replies with clarity and warmth — sharing weather, small fortunes, and gentle messages that make your feed feel peaceful.

 Live: `https://agent-aiyra-production-7299.up.railway.app`

 What She Can Do

-- Weather: real data first, tone built around it, with emojis
+- Weather: real weather data with a touch of tone that fits the day (funny, chill, cozy, or thoughtful).
 - Zodiac: daily mood, small guidance, soft phrasing
 - Fortune: playful luck and gentle nudges
 - Greetings: simple, sincere, and kind